 Which beaches in Majorca are still insider tips?
 For example, Cala Font Celada, located in the middle of nowhere on the north-east coast, is known only to insiders.
 It scores points with its charming, original landscape and its seclusion.
 Likewise, this secluded bay in Majorca is an ideal stopover on a hike.

 Crystal clear and turquoise shimmering water and fine sand offer the best conditions for a refreshing swim and a long break by the sea.
 Flat sloping rocks frame the 40-metre-long and 30-meter-wide bathing bay, in the vicinity of which nudists also feel comfortable.
 Cala Mesquida, the next village, can be reached on foot after three to four hours or after 5 km.
 Alternatively there is the car park at the Cala Estreta beach: from there it is only a one-hour walk along the beautiful coastal path.
-Nevertheless, when doing this trip be sure to take plenty of food and water, as well as sturdy shoes and sunscreen.

 About 10 km from each of the two resorts: Porto Cristo and Cales de Mallorca, the natural Cala Varques is nestled into the east coast of the island.
 The approximately 100-metres long and 70-metres wide bay is surrounded by gentle rocky outcrops with shrubs and pine trees.

 In between there is a secluded beach which spreads across Majorca, sloping flat into the turquoise blue, crystal clear Mediterranean.
 Both locals and travellers alike appreciate this bay where nudists and dogs are also welcome.
 The cliffs on the northern edge are a delightful destination, especially for young people, making them ideal as natural diving towers.
 No less attractive are the snorkelling passages along the rocky outcrops.
-On the outward journey, follow the road MA-4014 and park your car on the gravel road.
-From there it is about a 15-minute walk to the beach over hill and dale.

 On the peninsula Cap des Pinar, the beach of Coll des Baix lures you in with plenty of space and tranquillity to relax and sunbathe.
 It is not even full during the summer peak season.
 It is best to park your car at the end of Carrer de la Muntaña, behind the Alcanada Golf Club in the resort of Alcudia.

 This pristine, secluded beach in Majorca is set within a captivating setting: surrounded by lush green cliffs, the 230-metre long and 50-metre wide bathing area sits amidst breathtaking mountain scenery.
 Even the way there is an unforgettable experience - and a small challenge: approximately a 45-minute walk through rough, but wild and romantic terrain.
 Arriving at Coll de Baix, the emerald green sea and the bright sand-gravel mixture compensate for the effort.
-Our note: Since access to the water is via a steep slope, the bathing pleasure is only recommended for experienced swimmers.